MailOnline/Reactor/README.md

 }
 ```

-The `FlowConfiguration` protocol defines how the Reactor Flow is created:
+The `FlowConfiguration` protocol define how the Reactor Flow is created:

 ```swift